How to Host a Vision Board Brunch Party

 Consider hosting the party on Zoom or the House Party app.

-Brunch is kind of my thing so it only maid sense to host a vision board brunch.
+Brunch is kind of my thing so it only made sense to host a vision board brunch.
+However, a vision board party can easily be done as lunch, light bites, dinner, or even a dessert and sips party.

-We opted to go to Mash’d because they have a great brunch menu and the Frisco, Texas location has a small private room that was perfect for our group.
+I hosted my brunch at Mash’d, in Frisco, Texas because they have a great brunch menu and this particular location has a small private room that was perfect for our group.

 The room had a table and plenty of space for us to spread out and create our boards.